19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Health Points.md

 ## Object HP

-Some objects may be given HP to represent how tough they are.
+Objects may be given HP to represent how tough they are.